NetApp/harvest/service/contrib/README.md

 [Install]
 WantedBy=harvest.target' | sudo tee /etc/systemd/system/poller@.service
 ```

+> NOTE: By default, the instantiated service will log to `stdout`, which means the
+> log messages will be included in `journald`,and on some operating systems (RHEL8),
+> `/var/log/messages`.
+>
+> If you want to skip `journald` and `syslog`, you can tell
+> Harvest to log to a file by adding the `--logtofile` command line argument
+> like so: `ExecStart=/opt/harvest/bin/harvest --config /opt/harvest/harvest.yml start --logtofile -f %i`

 ### Harvest Target

 Target files are how systemd groups a set of services together.
 We'll use it as a way to start|stop all pollers as a single unit.
 Nice on reboot or upgrade.

 Harvest provides a `generate` subcommand to make setting up instantiated instances easier.
 Use like this: